-It wasn’t until the 1960′s that Herpes Simplex Virus was divided into Type 1 and Type 2, for medical/scientific purposes.
-Until then, there was just Herpes Simplex Virus.
-Unfortunately, this would later develop into the myth of “good herpes” and “bad herpes”.
+It wasn’t until the 1960’s that Herpes Simplex Virus was differentiated into Type 1 and Type 2, for medical/scientific taxonomy purposes.
+Until then, it was all just referred to as Herpes Simplex Virus.
+Unfortunately this would later develop into the myth of “good herpes” and “bad herpes”.

-(Sidenote: Oral & Genital Herpes have no specific type; either location can host either Type 1 or Type 2, either of which can also infect any other surface of the body)
+[Note: Oral & Genital Herpes have no specific type; either location can host either Type 1 or Type 2... either of which can also infect any other surface of the body.]

 In the USA, prescription drugs can be advertised directly to the public.
-The Burroughs Wellcome advertising campaign was designed to stimulate demand for Zovirax by raising patients’ concern about the social consequences of infection and emphasizing that the drug could reduce outbreaks and transmission.
-The campaign created the stigma which has clung to genital herpes ever since.
+The Burroughs Wellcome advertising campaign was designed to stimulate demand for Zovirax by raising patients’ concerns about the social consequences and implications of infection and emphasizing that the drug could reduce outbreaks and transmission.
+The campaign appears to have successfully created the stigma which has clung to genital herpes ever since.